CTG Kurdistan: History

 In the War against the Islamic State (ISIS) the unit gained massive importance again and was trained and supplied by various Western militaries and special forces.
 In the Kurdistan Region and Iraq the unit operated in Erbil, Mosul, Kirkuk, Diyala, Makhmur, Jalawla and other regions.
 The CTG has participated in nearly every Peshmerga offensive in the south of the Kurdistan Region.
 Due to the group's effectiveness in combating ISIS, they adopted the nickname "ISIS Hunting Club".

 The group has also been active in the Kurdish regions of Syria.
 In 2014 the group helped in the airdropping of supplies, to the besieged town of Kobane.
 In an apparent special operation involving V-22 Ospreys, CTG operators may have participated in the assault on the Tabqa Dam in 2017, together with U.S. special forces.

 In 2018, CTG units rescued 3 Peshmerga POWs in the Dibis region from ISIS captivity.
 In the same year CTG forces were deployed to Kirkuk city, which was captured by the Iraqi Army in the 2017 Iraqi–Kurdish conflict a few months earlier.
 The CTG's task was to secure the Kurdish Newroz celebrations.

 In May 2021, Yahoo!
 News reported that the CTG were involved in the Assassination of Qasem Soleimani.
 Allegedly CTG operators were deployed on the ground in Baghdad, dressed up as civilians, airport personnel and police officers.
 They helped to track down Soleimani's movements near the Baghdad International Airport, assisted U.S. sniper teams and confirmed Soleimani's death by taking photographs and obtaining a tissue sample for DNA confirmation.

 In July 2021, Polad and Lahur Talabani, two influential commanders within the CTG and co-chairs of the PUK, were expelled from the party by their cousins, Bafel and Qubad Talabani, during a power struggle.
 The CTG’s command was also reorganized, with members loyal to Bafel installed in key positions.

 In August 2025, CTG forces participated in the arrest of the previously deposed Polad and Lahur Talabani, following the issuance of an arrest warrant by a court in Sulaimaniyah.

+On 20 January 2026, the CTG released footage showing its operators active in Hasakah alongside the Syrian Democratic Forces’ (SDF) Anti-terror units during the 2026 northeastern Syria offensive.

 Cooperations

 U.S. and British special forces like the Delta Force and the 22 SAS have maintained close partnerships with the CTG, offering extensive support in training and equipping the unit, as well as participating in joint operations.
-Support for Kurdistan's special forces increased significantly during the War against ISIS.
+Support for Kurdistan's Peshmerga increased significantly during the War against ISIS.

-In 2024, the unit was invited to participate in the Annual Warrior Competition in Amman, Jordan, competing against elite special forces from 19 other nations.
+In 2024, the unit was invited to participate in the Annual Warrior Competition in Amman, Jordan, competing against soldiers from 19 other nations.